callelito/DEMO_Jenkins_PlatformIO/README.md

 ![PlatformIO Remote Technology Architecture](images/pio-remote-architecture.png)

 The image above is an overview of how **PlatformIO Remote** works.
-But the idea is that you have the two (green) entites in the middle, one *Agent* and one *Client*.
+But the idea is that you have the two (green) entities in the middle, one *Agent* and one *Client*.
 Both are logged in to a **PlatformIO** account.
 A client (in this case the Jenkins Server) can then send commands via the **PIO Clound** to a *Remote Agent*.
-The remote framework makes sure that the relevant projects are in sync and can excute the commands on the *Remote Agent* (in this case a build command on the build server).
+The remote framework makes sure that the relevant projects are in sync and can execute the commands on the *Remote Agent* (in this case a build command on the build server).
 The *Client* will then get the results of this command as if it ran the command locally.

 This is the system which enables us to use PIO in a scalable and automated manner.